Polariton dynamics in strongly interacting quantum many-body systems

-of the $|c\rangle$-atoms, the photons, and the $|e\rangle$-atoms.
-The many-body problem has now been reduced to calculating the $3\times3$ self-energy matrix $\Sigma$.
-We focus on an incident photon propagating with momentum $\mathbf k$.

-We now present the diagrammatic scheme illustrated in Fig.~\ref{DiagramsMinimal}, which shows the key set of diagrams.
-The off-diagonal self-energies are

-Here, $\Sigma_{ce}$ describes the excitation of an atom from the $|c\rangle$- to the $|e\rangle$-state by the classical field, and $\Sigma_{\gamma e}$ gives the absorption of a photon by a $|b\rangle$-atom in the condensate exciting it into the $|e\rangle$-state, where we ignore quantum fluctuations of the BEC.
-The self-energies $\Sigma_{\gamma\gamma}=\Sigma_{c\gamma}=\Sigma_{\gamma c}=0,$ while $\Sigma_{ee}$ gives the decay of the $|e\rangle$-atom due to the coupling to the $|\gamma\rangle\otimes|b\rangle$ continuum described within Weisskopf-Wigner theory~\cite{Weisskopf1930,scully_zubairy_1997,footnote}.
-Finally, $\Sigma_{cc}=n{\mathcal T}$ describes the scattering of a $|b\rangle$-atom out of the condensate by a $|c\rangle$-atom, which is the dominant process leading to the formation of the Bose polaron~\cite{Rath2013,Li2014,Camacho2018b}.
-Since the light coupling is crucial for EIT physics, one needs to include the self-energies given by Eq.~\eqref{Lightcoupling} in the scattering matrix ${\mathcal T}$ is evaluated in the so-called ladder approximation accounting for repeated boson-impurity scattering.
+The off-diagonal self-energies $\Sigma_{ce}=\Sigma_{ec}=\Omega $ and $\Sigma_{\gamma e}=\Sigma_{e \gamma}=g\sqrt{n}$ (both real) give the light-matter couplings responsible for the EIT phenomena~\cite{Fleischhauer2000}, which can be read off from the second-line of Eq.~\ref{Hamiltonian}.
+The diagonal self-energy $\Sigma_{ee}$ gives the decay of the $|e\rangle$-atom due to the coupling $g$ to the $|\gamma\rangle\otimes|b\rangle$ continuum described within Weisskopf-Wigner theory~\cite{Weisskopf1930,scully_zubairy_1997,footnote}.
+Finally, $\Sigma_{cc}=n{\mathcal T}$ describes the scattering of a $|b\rangle$-atom out of the condensate by a $|c\rangle$-atom, which is the dominant process leading to the formation of the Bose polaron~\cite{Li2014}.
+The scattering matrix ${\mathcal T}$ is evaluated in the so-called ladder approximation accounting for repeated boson-impurity scattering.
 This approximation includes the two-body $|b\rangle-|c\rangle$ scattering giving rise to strong Feshbach interactions exactly, and it has turned out to be surprisingly accurate for impurities in atomic gases even for strong interactions~\cite{Massignan2014,Jorgensen2016, Hu2016}.
 The scattering matrix is given by ${\mathcal T}$